 Accountability is the personal response and consequence to each and every action of yours.
 Some people take accountability more personally than others, while other people project accountability onto others and expect those others to manage the response (often referred to as the “victim mentality”).
 It’s human nature to avoid boring or negative consequences, but it’s also human to make mistakes.
 Teaching our kids (and ourselves) to be accountable and embrace the consequences of our actions (positive and negative) is the key.
 I personally do not recommend using the word “reward”… meaning “This is the reward you’ll get when you finish your homework and clean your room.”
 Instead I encourage the word “consequence”.
 The consequences we experience will affect us all uniquely, let your child decide if they like it or not, if it’s positive or negative.

 Most articles talk about accountability as it relates to the negative and tedious.
-I get it, as a parent I too had to deal with the ongoing skill my kids had for finding ways to be argumentative.
 It’s tough, and hindsight is absolutely without error!
 You’re reading this… and other articles… which means you have new tools to use.
 What effort you put in today to teach your charges accountability the better off they will be as adults.